 In Scheduler user portal, controllers derive from the MVC4 Controller

-class whereas others derive from a custom base Controller
+class whereas others derive from a custom base Controller.
+For

 instance, Controllers that deal with logged in interactions derive from